Pets by the numbers

 Shelter & Rescue Group Estimates

-Accurate data from shelters and rescue groups is difficult to obtain because there is no central data reporting system for these institutions, and most states don’t require reporting.
-The Humane Society of the United States is working with a wide variety of stakeholders to change this through Shelter Animals Count, an initiative formed to create and share a national database of sheltered animal statistics, providing facts and enabling insights that will save lives.
+Accurate data from shelters and rescue groups is difficult to obtain because there is no central data reporting system for these institutions, and many under-resourced shelters may not have the technology or ability to share their data nationally.
+The Humane Society of the United States is working with a wide variety of stakeholders to change this through Shelter Animals Count, an initiative formed in 2011 to create and share a national database of sheltered animal statistics, providing facts and enabling insights that will save lives and keep more pets with their families.
 In the meantime, here are the best estimates we've found:

-- In some regions of the United States, 50-75% of the shelter population is cats.
+- In some regions of the United States, 50-75% of the shelter population is cats, and cats and kittens are overwhelmingly more at risk for euthanasia.

 - Estimated amount spent by animal control organizations annually: $800 million to $1 billion (about $34 per capita) (Dr. Andrew Rowan, Jan.
 2019)

-- Estimated number of brick-and-mortar animal shelters in the US: 3,500
+- Estimated number of brick-and-mortar animal shelters in the US: 4,404 (Source: Best Friends Animal Society)